Your coaching website may be beautiful, but is it also converting visitors to clients?

 Example of changing the sentence to talking in “you”:

 You want to grow your business, and get more clients quickly.
 It’s possible!
-With an expert fully dedicated to your success every step of the way, you will reach your goals with motivation and clarity.
+You have me by your side every step of the way, fully dedicated to your success, helping you reach your goals with motivation and clarity.

 (sounds like you really talk directly to your website visitor)